Reign in Blood: Recording and production

 Hanneman later admitted that while the band was listening to Metallica and Megadeth at the time, they were finding the repetition of guitar riffs tiring.
 He said, "If we do a verse two or three times, we're already bored with it.
 So we weren't trying to make the songs shorter—that's just what we were into," which resulted in the album's short duration of 29 minutes.
 The band realized the album's runtime only when they were finishing up with its mixing with engineer Andy Wallace.
 The band weren't sure whether they would have to hit the studio to create more material or just leave it, so they turned to Rubin.
 "His only reply was that it had 10 songs, verses, choruses and leads and that's what constituted an album.
 He didn't have any issue with it," Araya told Metal Hammer.

 King had stated that while hour-long records seem to be the trend, "[y]ou could lose this part; you could cut this song completely, and make a much more intense record, which is what we're all about."
 When the record was completed, the band met with Rubin, who asked: "Do you realize how short this is?"
 Slayer members looked at each other, and replied: "So what?"
 The entire album was on one side of a cassette; King stated it was "neat", as "You could listen to it, flip it over, and play it again."
 The music is abrasive and faster than previous releases, helping to narrow the gap between thrash metal and its predecessor hardcore punk, and is played at an average of 220 beats per minute.

+Slayer decided to abandon some of the earlier Satanic themes explored on their previous album Hell Awaits, with Araya describing their new themes as "more on a social level".